Cutoff

 My first concept for Cutoff after watching the reveal video.

 Being able to drop and pick up the flashlight was cut almost immediately, since it didn't bring anything interesting to the table.
-To make it worthwhile, it would've required even more systems layered on top of it.
+To make it worthwhile, it would've required even more design work to make it worthwhilework we didn't have time for.

-We ended up having to axe the "goal in the shadows" mechanic too, since Unity's 2D lighting did not want to play nice.
+We ended up axing the "goal in the shadows" gimmick too, since Unity's 2D lighting did not want to play nice.

 Our dilemma.